ginstrom/paladin-novel/manuscript/chapter-02.md

 When the last manacle finally fell away, Gond stood and brushed sand from his clothes.
 His legs still shook, and the world tilted slightly with each movement, but he forced himself upright.
 Inland, smoke rose from a small chimney, promising warmth and perhaps answers.

-He looked at his unlikely companions—the sharp-eyed mercenary thief and the gentle priest—and felt something shift in his chest.
+He looked at his unlikely companions—the sharp-eyed mercenary thief and the gentle priest—and his chest tightened, then released, as if iron bands had suddenly snapped.
 Not quite trust, but maybe its distant cousin.
 They had bled together, suffered together, lost a friend together.
 That had to count for something.